 1100-1300.
 Stroll along the banks of the Liffey River and then cross to the north side of the city via the spectacular Samuel Beckett Bridge.
-Inaugurated in 2010, and designed by Spanish architect Santiago Calatrava, its audacious lines were inspired by an Irish harp.
+Inaugurated in 2010 and designed by Spanish architect Santiago Calatrava, its audacious lines were inspired by an Irish harp.
 Pick up a bike at one of many dublinbikes stations dotted around the city, cross over to the south bank via the city’s second Calatrava-designed bridge with literary leanings, the James Joyce Bridge, and continue to the 11th-century Christchurch Cathedral, which sits in the heart of the medieval city.

 1500-1700.
 St Stephen’s Green is the largest of central Dublin’s five Georgian garden squares and one of the city’s best-loved parks.
 It contains a riot of flowers and carefully tended lawns, edged on all sides by imposing Georgian mansions.
-But tucked just behind it is another of Dublin’s slightly more overlooked green spaces, Iveagh Gardens (Clonmel Street) – a verdant haven dotted with benches and criss-crossed by gravel paths, which makes it the ideal place to escape the hustle.
+But tucked just behind it is another of Dublin’s slightly more overlooked green spaces, Iveagh Gardens (Clonmel Street, 01 475 7816), a verdant haven dotted with benches and criss-crossed by gravel paths, which makes it the ideal place to escape the hustle.

 1700-1900.
-Grafton Street is Dublin’s premier shopping street and Brown Thomas (88-95 Grafton Street, 01 605 6666) is its swankiest department store with the same owners as London’s Selfridges, and crammed with designer labels for men, women and children.
-Avoca (11-13 Suffolk Street, 01 677 4215) was originally known for its hand-woven rugs and throws, which it first started producing in 1723.
-Its city centre store sells an extensive range of its covetable blankets, rugs and throws, as well as homewares, clothing, toys and food.
+Grafton Street is Dublin’s premier shopping street.
+Brown Thomas (88-95 Grafton Street, 01 605 6666) is its swankiest department store, with the same owners as London’s Selfridges, and is crammed with designer labels for men, women and children.
+Avoca (11-13 Suffolk Street, 01 677 4215) sells an extensive range of its covetable blankets, rugs and throws, as well as homewares, clothing, toys and food.
 Powerscourt Centre (59 South William Street, 01 679 4144) is one of the city’s most impressive shopping malls – a sensitive conversion of a sprawling Georgian townhouse that used to serve as the city centre home of Lord Powerscourt.
 Inside you will find the well-edited design shop Article (22 Powerscourt Townhouse, 01 679 9268), which showcases quirky local and international design talents with homewares, stationery and everyday objects.